 The March 25, 2027 cruise on the Marina departs from Miami, Florida.
-On this 23 Night Grand Atlantic To Adriatic (Miami To Trieste) sailing, the ship will visit a total of 16 different cruise port destinations, including its departure port.
+On this 23 Night Grand Atlantic To Adriatic (Miami To Trieste) sailing, the ship will visit a total of 16 cruise port destinations, including its departure port.
 The Marina sets sail on Thursday, Mar 25th and returns on Saturday, Apr 17th.

 Use the buttons below to toggle between cabin types.